gadicc/meteor-famous-views/README.md

 $ meteor
 ```

 First run takes a while to download Famous.
-You can also simply
-`mrt add famous-components`, but it's still early days, it's a super
-early release, things will change, and you should expect this.

 See also the [leaderboard](https://github.com/sayawan/meteor-famous-leaderboard)
 example from sayawan.
 Big props for getting an app out using famous-components